 The western gorilla (Gorilla gorilla) is the most populous species of the genus gorilla.
 The western gorilla is listed as a critically endangered population highly reduced by the Ebola virus.
 There are two subspecies of the western gorilla and these are the Western lowland gorilla and the Cross River gorilla.

 Western Lowland Gorilla in the Wild (Loango National Park, Gabon)

 The western lowland gorilla (Gorilla gorilla gorilla) lives in the montane, primary and secondary forests, and lowland swamps of central Africa.
 Western lowland gorillas are the smallest of the gorilla subspecies and can be seen in the countries of;

 - The central African Republic

 - The Democratic Republic of the Congo

 - Equatorial Guinea

-Unlike the Mountain gorillas, that can not survive in zoos, the western lowland gorilla is popularly kept in zoos.
+Unlike the Mountain gorillas, which can not survive in zoos, the western lowland gorilla is popularly kept in zoos.

-Gorillas are rare species and amazing to encounter face to face with their intellectual abilities.
-Seeing gorillas in Africa is possible in all of the above mentioned destinations but trekking/tracking gorillas stands as an activity that can only be done in Uganda, Rwanda and the Democratic Republic of Congo.
+Gorillas are rare species and amazing to encounter them face-to-face with their intellectual abilities.
+Seeing gorillas in Africa is possible in all of the above-mentioned destinations but trekking/tracking gorillas stand as an activity that can only be done in Uganda, Rwanda, and the Democratic Republic of Congo.